thanos-io/thanos/docs/components/store.md

                                  The maximum series allowed for a single Series request.
 The Series call fails if this limit is exceeded.
 0 means no limit.
+      --store.posting-group-max-key-series-ratio=100
+                                 Mark posting group as lazy if it fetches more keys than R * max series the query should fetch.
+With R set to 100, a posting group which fetches 100K keys will be marked as lazy if the current query only fetches 1000 series. thanos_bucket_store_lazy_expanded_posting_groups_total
+                                 shows lazy expanded postings groups with
+                                 reasons and you can tune this config accordingly.
+This config is only valid if lazy expanded posting is enabled.
+0 disables the limit.
       --sync-block-duration=15m  Repeat interval for syncing the blocks between local and remote view.
       --tracing.config=<content>